 Have a date night coming up and don’t know what to do with your night out in Omaha?
 Here are a ton of Omaha date night ideas.
 This list includes romantic restaurants, active date ideas, and great neighborhoods to simply explore together.

-Update: This post was first published in October 2019.
-It was last updated in April 2022.
+Updated: This post was first published in October 2019.
+It was last updated in March 2023.

 Omaha restaurants & bars for dates

 Some of Omaha’s most romantic restaurants are in the Old Market, including V. Mertz and La Buvette.
-For Midtown, I recommend places like Dario’s Brasserie.
+In the Midtown area, dimly-lit date night sports include The Committee Chophouse inside the Kimpton Cottonwood Hotel in the Blackstone District.
 Out West?
 Try either Dolce or Dante Pizzeria.

 For more ideas, here’s a list of more romantic restaurants in Omaha.

 Looking for something less formal and something even a little weird for a date?
 Here are 15+ quirky restaurants in Omaha.